Skin cancer is the uncontrolled growth of abnormal cells in the skin.

 Prognosis means the expected outcome of a disease.
 Your treating doctor is the best person to talk to about your prognosis.

-Most non-melanoma skin cancers such as BCC and SCC are successfully treated, especially if found early.
+Most BCCs and SCCs are successfully treated, especially if found early.

 Whether you have been diagnosed with a skin cancer, or have a family member or friend who is affected by cancer, there are times when you may need support.
 Our professional services and support programs are here to help you.